icicl/stegosaurus-py/README.md

 Steganography in python using Pillow

 ##
-NOTE: Due to the method by which I embed the metadata, this is not as secure as it could ideally be.
+NOTE: Due primarily to the method by which I embed the metadata, this is not as secure as it could ideally be.
 This could be exploited to reduce this time it would take to hack a password.